• Skip to primary navigation

 • In a medium bowl, whisk together flour, baking soda, salt and cinnamon.
 Set aside.

-• Combine the egg with 1 tablespoon water and whisk lightly.
+• Combine egg with 1 tablespoon water and whisk lightly.

-• Using a stand mixer with the paddle attachment, begin creaming the vegetable shorting, granulated sugar and brown sugar until light and fluffy (2 - 3 minutes on medium speed).
+• Using a stand mixer with the paddle attachment, begin mixing vegetable shorting, granulated sugar and brown sugar until light and fluffy (2 - 3 minutes on medium speed).
 Scrape the bowl as needed.

-• Add the flour mixture and mix on low speed until combined.
+• Add flour mixture and mix on low speed until combined.

-• Add the oatmeal and mix on low speed until combined.
+• Add oatmeal and mix on low speed until combined.

-• Stir in the apricots and chocolate chips by hand.
+• Stir in apricots and chocolate chips by hand.

-• Wrap the dough and place in refrigerator for approximately 30 minutes or until chilled.
+• Wrap dough and place in refrigerator for approximately 30 minutes or until chilled.

-• Prepare 2 baking sheets by lining with parchment paper or a Silpat.
+• Prepare 2 baking sheets by lining with parchment paper or silicone baking mats.

 • Using a small cookie scoop (approximately 1 ½ tablespoons per cookie) form balls of cookie dough and roll in granulated sugar.

-• Place the dough on parchment-lined baking sheets leaving approximately 2 inches of space between each cookie.
+• Place dough balls on prepared baking sheets leaving approximately 2 inches of space between each cookie.

 • Lightly flatten each cookie using a dinner fork.